 - Are there places where I can seek support as a loved one?

-Remember, the operator on the other end might have questions for you, as well.
-For example, if you call a rehab center or a hotline specializing in locating treatment options, you may be asked questions like:
+Remember, the operator on the other end might have questions for you as well.
+For example, if you call a drug or alcohol rehab center or a hotline specializing in locating treatment options, you may be asked questions like:

 - When can you start treatment?

-- Do you have insurance?
+- Do you have insurance or are you without insurance?
 How will you pay for treatment?